thoughtassassin/apopheniacsguide/content/blog/on-the-denigration-of-interiority.md

 I bring this up to bring you a strangely hopeful message.
 Your role in the universe matters.
 Your effect is scientifically quantifiable.
 Each movement that you make sends ripples into the universe.

-I lapse into this emotional plea because I see a distressing trend in contemporary discourse that could most generously be described as brand of stoicism:
+I lapse into this emotional plea because I see a distressing trend in contemporary discourse that could most generously be described as a malignant brand of stoicism:

 ["Fuck your feelings"](https://markmanson.net/fuck-your-feelings)